tinyzqh/circuit-sat/README.md

 - [ ] Try the loss used in *least square gan*.
 - [x] Invert the hidden state if the edge is the invertor.
 - [ ] Try other aggregation approaches.
+- [ ] Re-implement the graph construnction part.
+Right now the speed is not satisfactory.